Jesterwocky/Pollarity/README.md

     - [ ] Anonymous interaction permitted
   - [ ] **Survey Questions** - users can:
     - [ ] Create a single-question survey
+    - [ ] Create a multi-question survey
     - [ ] See a list of surveys they've created
   - [ ] **Options** - users can:
     - [ ] Add answer options to a survey question
   - [ ] **Participation** - users can:
     - [ ] See a list of open surveys
-    - [ ] Access a survey's response page
+    - [ ] Access a survey's response page at the custom URL
-    - [ ] Submit a response to a survey question
+    - [ ] Submit a response to survey questions
   - [ ] **Reporting** - poll creators can:
-    - [ ] See the URL to give participants
+    - [ ] See a custom URL to give participants
-    - [ ] See survey responses
+    - [ ] See survey responses in real time

 ## Design Docs
 * [View Wireframes][views]